GuideNepalInvestingNEPSEDividendTaxPersonal Finance

 1. Capital gains tax deferral (the real advantage of bonus)

-You don't pay capital gains tax until you sell.
-With a bonus share, the company has handed you a tax-paid distribution in share form and you can hold it indefinitely.
-The 5% (or 7.5%) capital gains tax on the appreciation is deferred — possibly for years, possibly forever if you hold past your lifetime.
+Capital gains tax kicks in only when you sell.
+A bonus share, by contrast, is a tax-paid distribution handed to you in share form, and you can hold it indefinitely.
+The 5% (or 7.5%) CGT on the appreciation is deferred — possibly for years, possibly forever if you hold past your lifetime.

-With a cash dividend, you have already paid the 5% withholding and you have cash.
-If you re-invest that cash by buying back the same shares, you are starting a new holding period for the new shares — short-term (≤365 days) gains on those will be taxed at 7.5%, not 5%.
-You also pay broker commission and SEBON fees on the new buy.
+A cash dividend already cost you the 5% withholding, and now you have cash.
+Reinvest it by buying back the same shares and you have started a new holding period for the new shares; short-term gains (≤365 days) on those will be taxed at 7.5%, not 5%.
+Broker commission and SEBON fees come out of the new buy too.

 For a long-horizon, buy-and-hold investor, the bonus's capital gains deferral is real money.
-Quantifying it: if a stock appreciates 15% per year and the bonus shares stay invested for 10 years, the deferred 5% CGT compounds inside the position rather than being paid annually as part of dividend re-investment friction.
-That is roughly a 30–50 bps annual tailwind to long-term returns.
+To put a number on it: if a stock appreciates 15% per year and the bonus shares stay invested for 10 years, the deferred 5% CGT compounds inside the position rather than being paid annually as part of dividend re-investment friction.
+Roughly a 30–50 bps annual tailwind to long-term returns.

 2. Reinvestment friction (smaller but real)

-A cash dividend that you intend to reinvest costs you:
+A cash dividend you plan to reinvest costs you:

 • Broker commission (typically 0.27–0.55% of transaction value, SEBON-published slabs).